Current Projects

 The trail is a minimum 48 inches wide with a relatively flat grade and no obstacles.
 It does contain one short soft sand section that can be somewhat off-camber (where the outside edge of the trail is lower than the inside edge) on the west side of the pond.
 The loop is .22 miles long and dogs must remain on-leash.

-This is a pedestrian only trail that is a minimum 36 inches wide.
+The trail is accessible via Hulls Pond Loop on the south end, and The Grove Trailhead on the north end.
+This is a pedestrian only trail.
 It is relatively flat in grade to just beyond the second bridge along the trail (the bridges cross Hulls Creek).
 Each bridge users will cross is made of wood and is 36 inches wide.
-The trail becomes much narrower (true singletrack width which is 24-28 inches wide) and is lined with brush beyond the second bridge.
-Dogs must remain on-leash on this trail.
+It is accessed via multi-use trails but is located in a designated slow zone.

 Accessible via the Grove Trailhead off 8th Street Extension